samrudhi0909/GitTalk/README.md

 ## Overview

-This project implements a model for generating embeddings from documents using the `SentenceTransformer` library and creates a FAISS index for efficient similarity search.
+Gittalk implements a model for generating embeddings from repositories using the `SentenceTransformer` library and creates a FAISS index for efficient similarity search.
 The codebase is designed to facilitate the integration of natural language processing (NLP) tasks with efficient vector search capabilities.

 ## Features

-- Generate embeddings for a list of documents using a pre-trained SentenceTransformer model.
+- Generate embeddings for a github repo using a pre-trained SentenceTransformer model.
 - Create a FAISS index for fast nearest neighbor search on the generated embeddings.
 - Support for batch processing of documents to optimize performance.